Tencent/ncnn/docs/how-to-use-and-FAQ/use-ncnn-with-own-project.md

-### use ncnn with own project
+### Use ncnn with own project

 After building ncnn, there is one or more library files generated.
-Consider integrating ncnn into your own project, you may use ncnn's installating provided cmake config file, or by manually specify library path(s).
+Consider integrating ncnn into your own project, you may use ncnn's installation provided cmake config file, or by manually specify library path(s).

-**with cmake**
+**With cmake**

 Ensure your project is built by cmake.
 Then in your project's CMakeLists.txt, add these lines: